activecollab/databaseconnection/README.md

 }
 ```

 First three arguments are required (MySQL hostname, username and password).
+Additionally, this function accepts:

-Fourth is name of the database that should be selected, and it is optional.
-Fifth is connection encoding that we would like to enforce (if not present, default connection encoding will be used).
+1. Name of the database that needs to be selected.
+When not specified, database will not be selected,
+2. Connection encoding that we would like to enforce.
+When not specified, default connection encoding will be used.

 ## Counting Records